tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 - Reload the page - the paragraph is now gone.
 You can also see this in the Web Inspector.

 ## VII. <a id="section7"></a>Nota bene
-In the previous document we used `.innerHTML` to create new HTML elements, while in this document we were more *methodical* (literally) and used methods such as `document.createElement()`, `document.createTextNode()`, `element.appendChild()`
+In the previous chapter we used `.innerHTML` to create new HTML elements, while in this chapter we were more *methodical* (literally) and used methods such as `document.createElement()`, `document.createTextNode()`, `element.appendChild()`

 Which approach should you use in your code?
 Our recommendation is to use whichever approach works for you.
 Consider:
 - `.innerHTML` is simpler in many use cases, but in some applications you will be doing a lot of string concatentation, which can sometimes be problematic as it can make the code hard to read.
-ES 6 String templating can lighten the load though.
+ES6 *String templating* can lighten the load though.
 - the "DOM element creation" approach we used here can result in **more code** to write, to debug, and to maintain.